soumyadip1995/Scheme_Haskell/Readme.md

 #### Downloading Haskell

 Install haskell and check if `ghci` is working or not in the command prompt.
 You might have to add the path.
-[Learn You a Haskell](http://learnyouahaskell.com/chapters) is a great book to start.
+[Learn You a Haskell](http://learnyouahaskell.com/chapters) is a great reference.

 [Download haskell](https://www.haskell.org/platform/windows.html).
 Follow the steps:-